 4) I have a Taste Card that Mr Frugal and I use when we go out on a date night so I knew that we would eat somewhere that we could use it while we were away.
 We ended up at Frankie and Benny’s which is one of the few places that you can use your Taste Card for more than two people and managed to save around £30 is off our bill.

-5) One thing we always do when we go to Manchester is to go and play Mini Golf indoors at the Trafford Centre but it’s not the cheapest thing in the world to do!
+5) You’re probably going to laugh at me for this one but for the last couple of years, I’ve really wanted to learn to play golf.
+I’ve even gone as far as to learn some techniques using the information on this golf website and my neighbour’s golf clubs but I’ve never braved an actual golf course yet.
+The closest I’ve got to actually playing golf is every year when we go to Manchester as we always go and play Mini Golf indoors at the Trafford Centre but it’s not the cheapest thing in the world to do!
 I found a 25% discount code which I had hoped to use it off the family price of £26 making it £19.50 which, although still not cheap, it’s at least cheaper than full price.

 When we got there, it turned out that we couldn’t use it on the family price as that’s already a deal apparently but we could use it off the individual prices so we managed to get it for £22.50.